katerinabazh/katerinabazh/README.md

 ### 👋 Hi, I’m Katerina

 ## I’m a product analyst
-Interested in the field of **product**, **analysis** related to **marketing**.
+Interested in the field of **products**, **analytics** related to **marketing**.
 Passionate about finding growth areas to improve the product for users and business.
 Before learning how to **analyze data**, I worked as a programmer of text languages in the field of automation of report generation for a year.

 ###### DevOps Tools:
 - GitHub